binarykisu/binarykisu.github.io/about.markdown

 {% endcapture %}
 {% include gallery images=images caption="Enjoying Finnish nature." cols=2 %}

 In my free time I enjoy taking walks and exploring what nature has to offer.
-I also spend a lot of time studying, hanging out with friends and family, playing video games, and sauna-ing (thanks Finland). :smile:
+I also spend a lot of time studying, hanging out with friends and family, playing video games, and sauna-ing (thanks Finland). &#x1F604;

 ## On this website